-The purpose of this post is to update our residents on the current status of the public water in Upper Dublin Township, related to the groundwater contamination originating from the Willow Grove Naval Air Base.
+The purpose of this page is to update Township residents on the current status of the public water in Upper Dublin Township, related to the groundwater contamination originating from the Willow Grove Naval Air Base.
 The safety of our residents is of utmost importance to Upper Dublin Township and, as such, we will make every effort to provide the most current information possible as it becomes available.

 This information does not necessarily apply to private wells, and it is recommended that residents with private water have their wells tested.
 Both the EPA and CDC recommend contacting a State Certified Laboratory for Drinking Water Testing.
 Montgomery County provided a list of certified labs.

 Questions should be directed to your individual water supplier.
 To determine your provider, view a Water Utilities Service Area Map on our website that is a rough guide only.

 Public Water Providers' Contact Information